-Single sign-on options for Tableau Server
+Other authentication options for Tableau Server

-Tableau Server supports these types of SSO:
+Tableau Server supports these authentication methods:

 SAML.You can configure Tableau Server to use SAML (security assertion markup language) for SSO.
 With SAML, an external identity provider (IdP) authenticates the user's credentials, and then sends a security assertion to Tableau Server that provides information about the user's identity.